APPLICATION MATERIALS MUST BE RECEIVED NO LATER THAN NOVEMBER 16, 2020, AT 11:59 P.M. (CST).

 University of Kansas Policy

-Please note that APPIC Match Policy #4a states that "Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements".
+Please note that APPIC Match Policy # 8b states, "Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements."
 Appointments at the University of Kansas are contingent upon the satisfactory completion of a background check.
 Background checks will be initiated after Match Day.

 When reviewing the results of background checks to determine the eligibility of applicants for employment, KU Employee Relations complies with relevant state and federal law, including Equal Employment and Opportunity Commission (EEOC) guidelines and provisions of the Fair Credit Reporting Act (FCRA).